BalickiGabe/Portfolio/README.md

 CSS

-*I will be adding some JavaScript, so make sure to revisit my portfolio for updates!*
+*I will be adding some elements that implement JavaScript language, so make sure to revisit my portfolio for updates!*

 ## Usage
 Feel free to use this portfolio website as a template for your own portfolio or as a reference for your own projects.
 You can replace the content with your own information and customize the design to fit your style.